JoshuaScherer1996/expense_tracker/README.md

 Learned about inconsistency within flutter such as copyWith and styleFrom Styled buttons, colors and texts
 Used Theme.of to access themedata
+Implemented darkmode and learned about setting the thememode